-33 years of proven odor control performance and always “Made in the USA”
+- 33 years of proven odor control performance and always “Made in the USA”

 I have yet to write a post on how much better sand is in the chicken coop.
-But let me tell you know it’s amazing!
-When we got our first six hens we were using the pine shavings.
-I found the cost adding up quickly.
-We switched to straw and it seemed to be cheaper BUT it is messy.
+But let me tell you to know it’s amazing!
+When we got our first six hens, we were using the pine shavings.
+I found the cost adds up quickly.
+So we switched to straw, and it seemed to be cheaper, BUT it is messy.

 I’m also not a fan of the bugs it seems to attract.
-When we built our new chicken coop I wanted to start fresh.
-After reading about others success with sand in the coop I knew it was worth a shot.
+So when we built our new chicken coop, I wanted to start fresh.
+After reading about others’ success with sand in the coop, I knew it was worth a shot.

-We pasture raise our chickens so they are not in their actual coop much except for at night.
-The sand in the chicken coop is amazing.
+We pasture raise our chickens, so they are not in their actual coop much except at night.
+As a result, the sand in the chicken coop is amazing.
 It’s like scooping out a litter box.
-One of our readers suggested this and it’s what sparked my research.
+One of our readers suggested this, and it’s what sparked my research.

 We bought play sand from Home Depot for $4 a bag.
 Easy peasy.
 It also will work in the compost pile too.

 - Things You Need to Know About Raising Chickens

 - How the Weather Affects the Look of Your Eggs